On the Complexity of Random Satisfiability Problems with Planted Solutions: Statistical Dimension of Planted Satisfiability

-The two key properties of this decomposition are: $(i)$ the coefficients are $\hat{Q}(S)$'s which determine the distribution complexity of $Q$ and $(ii)$ $\|h_S\|_{U_\ell}$ is upper-bounded by $\|h\|_{U_k}$.
+The two key properties of this decomposition are: $(i)$ the coefficients obtained in the decomposition are exactly $\hat{Q}(S)$'s, which determine the distribution complexity of $Q$, and $(ii)$ $\|h_S\|_{U_\ell}$ is upper-bounded by $\|h\|_{U_k}$.
 This step implies that the discrimination norm for the problem defined by $Q$ is upper bounded (up to constant factors) by the discrimination norm for $r(Q)$-XOR-SAT.

 In the second step of the proof we bound the discrimination norm for the $r(Q)$-XOR-SAT problem.
 Our analysis is based on the observation that $\E_{Z_{\ell,\sigma}}[h_S] - \E_{U_\ell}[h_S]$ is a degree-$\ell$ polynomial as a function of $\sigma$.
 We exploit known concentration properties of degree-$\ell$ polynomials to show that the function cannot have high expectation over a large subset of assignments.
 This gives the desired bound on the discrimination norm for the $r(Q)$-XOR-SAT problem.